 Just look at it, though.
 It's some of the most beautifully animated pixel art ever seen.

 'Superhot', E3 2015 teaser trailer

 There's been a prototype version of Superhot kicking about for a while now, but the fully finished version is still in development.
-It is a genius concept: a first-person shooter, only one where time only advances when you move.
-So you're lining up shots and planning evasive maneuvers while you're stationary, and then seeing everything take place as you begin to move.
+It is a genius concept: a first person shooter, only one where time only advances when you move.
+So you're lining up shots and planning evasive manoeuvres while you're stationary, and then seeing everything take place as you begin to move.
 It'd be easier to understand if you just went and gave the prototype a quick go, honestly.

 Anyway, the build being shown at E3 is looking really smart, with an extra bit of polish to the already really cool, clean graphical style.
 As much of a puzzle game as it is a shooter, Superhot is one of the indie exclusives Xbox One owners can really hold over PS4 fanboys.
 And unlike a lot of other games in this list, it's looking like it might even make a 2015 release.

 'The Flame in the Flood', GDC 2015 trailer